yugr/rust-slides/materials/materials.md

   * Status: DONE (10m)
   * Problem: studies influence of bounds checks on performance
   * Root cause: matklad concludes that main cost is due to blocked autovec and checks themselves are cheap
+    + some examples no longer relevant (optimized by modern rustc)
   * Solution: N/A (pure analysis)
   * LLVM: N/A (pure analysis)
   * More materials: not checked (~100 non-fork Rust repos)